 Mass update Planned Dates

-To see long range of available future dates apply the following filter to the column axis:
+To see a long range of available future dates apply the following filter to the column axis:

 ?it is None or it >= Today

-To select column in the future, use 'left' and 'right' buttons to switch across pages.
+To select columns in the future, use 'left' and 'right' buttons to switch across pages.